Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Methodology

 \subsubsection{Regression architecture}

-All predictor sets are evaluated using simple multiple linear regression (MLR) models to maintain interpretability and isolate the effect of feature selection.
-For each experiment, we apply consistent 7-fold cross-validation settings and forecast lead times (24–120 hr), reporting performance on out-of-sample test sets to assess generalizability.
-We further evaluate the predictor sets using multilayer perceptron (MLP) models, which we select based on their ability to capture nonlinear behaviors in the data that cannot be expressed with MLR models.
+We first evaluate all predictor sets using multiple linear regression (MLR) models to preserve interpretability and isolate the impact of feature selection.
+For each experiment, we repeat 7-fold cross-validation across forecast lead times (24–120 hours), assessing performance on independent test sets.
+We further evaluate the predictor sets using multilayer perceptron (MLP) models, which we select based on their ability to capture nonlinear behaviors in the data that are not captured by MLR models.
 Each of the MLP models in our study includes a total of 5 layers, wherein each layer includes 512 units (also referred to as neurons).
 The first three layers rely on a Rectified Linear Unit (ReLU) activation function, the fourth layer instead uses hyperbolic tangent (tanh) to allow the model to output positive and negative intensity changes, and the final layer linearly combines the output of the 4th layer.
-All of our models were trained to minimize the mean square error (MSE) using the Adam optimizer \cite{Kingma2014} with default parameters, a learning rate of 0.001, and with early stopping set to end training if the validation loss is greater than the average of the last 50 epochs once the model has trained for at least 50 epochs.
-We note that this simplified architecture was chosen with rules of thumb and has not been subjected to a rigorous hyperparameter search given that the objective of these MLPs is not to achieve maximum performance, but rather to provide a simple \mbox{nonlinear} baseline to serve as a comparison to the MLRs.
+All models were trained to minimize the mean square error (MSE) using the Adam optimizer \cite{Kingma2014} with default parameters, a learning rate of 0.001, and with early stopping set to end training if the validation loss is greater than the average of the last 50 epochs once the model has trained for at least 50 epochs.
+This simplified architecture was chosen with rules of thumb and has not been subjected to a rigorous hyperparameter search given that the objective of these MLPs is not to achieve maximum performance, but rather to provide a simple \mbox{nonlinear} baseline for comparison to the MLRs.